 Step 1: Install SQuirrel

-Please download the latest SQuirreL SQL installer as jar file below.
+Download the latest SQuirreL SQL installer as jar file:

-After you execute the jar file, the installer should start.
-Please proceed by clicking
+After you execute the jar file, the installer starts.
+Click

 Standard pack is required for Treasure Data.

-Once the installation is done, please launch SQuirreL SQL.
+When the installation is complete, launch SQuirreL SQL.

 Step 2: Download Treasure Data JDBC Driver

-Then please put this driver to SQuirreL SQL’s driver directory.
+Then, put the driver into the SQuirreL SQL’s driver directory.

 $ mv td-jdbc-0.2.10-jar-with-dependencies.jar /Applications/SQuirreLSQL.app/Contents/Resources/Java/lib/